Son Min-chol

-Son Min-chol (손민철/孫民哲; born 27 October 1986) is a Japanese-born North Korean footballer who is currently a free agent.
+Son Min-chol (손민철/孫民哲; born 27 October 1986) is a former professional footballer.
+Born in Japan, he represented North Korea at the youth level internationally.

 Career

 Japan

 He played for F.C.
 Ryūkyū in the Japan Football League, and later the Japanese Regional Leagues side FC Korea.

 India

 On 9 June it was announced that he had signed a contract with I-League side Shillong Laong.
 On 6 October he made his I-League debut against Mohun Bagan.

-On 17 April 2013, his header gave his side a lead against Mumbai, to help his side register a 2-0 win.
-Minchol was also captain of the Shillong Lajong squad for the 2013-14 season where the club finished at its highest ever standing.
+On 17 April 2013, his header gave his side a lead against Mumbai, to help his side register a 2–0 win.
+Minchol was also captain of the Shillong Lajong squad for the 2013–14 season where the club finished at its highest ever standing.

+In 2015, he moved to another I-League club Mumbai.

 Hong Kong

 On 4 August 2017, Son was announced as a player for Hong Kong Premier League club Lee Man.

 International career

 Son was called up to the North Korean squad in June 2014.
 In 2018, Son received a call-up from the United Koreans in Japan squad ahead of the 2018 ConIFA World Football Cup.